mnot/I-D/where-does-that-come-from/draft.md

 ~~~
 This Internet-Draft is an Independent Submission for publication in the
 RFC Series.
-Note that other groups may also distribute
+Note that other parties are able to distribute
 working documents as Internet-Drafts.
 The list of current Internet-
 Drafts is at https://internet-drafts.org/drafts/current/.
 ~~~